Documentation / Dashboard

 Two Timeframes, Different Trading Styles

-Volatility Box models come in two fundamental varieties: Daily models and Hourly models.
-Both calculate volatility bands using the same mathematical approach, but they use different timeframes of data which produces dramatically different results.
-Understanding when to use each model type is essential for matching VB signals to your available trading time and preferred holding periods.
+Volatility Box models come in two varieties: Daily models and Hourly models.
+Both calculate volatility bands the same way, but they use different timeframes of data, which produces different band behavior and trade horizons.
+Knowing when to use each type lets you match VB signals to your available time and preferred holding periods.

-Daily models calculate volatility based on daily price bars, creating one set of bands that remain constant for the entire trading session.
+Daily models calculate volatility from daily price bars, creating one set of bands that stays constant for the entire trading session.
 These bands are wider and don’t change throughout the day regardless of intraday price action.
 When price breaches a daily Volatility Box band, it signals a significant move relative to the stock’s recent daily volatility.
-These are swing trade setups designed for holding periods of 1-5 days.
+These are swing trade setups for holding periods of 1-5 days.

 How They Appear on the Dashboard

-The Dashboard displays total breach distribution between Daily and Hourly models using a pie chart visualization.
-On most trading days, you’ll see something like 85% Hourly breaches and 15% Daily breaches.
-This split reflects the fundamental difference in band tightness.
-Hourly bands are narrower so they get breached more frequently throughout the day, while daily bands are wider so they require more significant moves to trigger.
+The Dashboard displays the breach split between Daily and Hourly models using a donut visualization.
+On most trading days, hourly breaches are far more common than daily breaches.
+This reflects the difference in band tightness: hourly bands are narrower so they get breached more often, while daily bands are wider so they require larger moves to trigger.

-When you see Daily breaches climbing to 25-30% of total breaches instead of the typical 15%, that’s a signal that today is seeing unusually large moves relative to recent daily ranges.
+When Daily breaches climb to a larger-than-usual share of total breaches, today is seeing unusually large moves relative to recent daily ranges.
 Stocks are stretching beyond their normal daily volatility, which often indicates strong trending conditions or elevated macro volatility.
-These are the days when swing traders should pay extra attention because daily band breaches are delivering higher-quality multi-day setups.
+On these days swing traders should pay extra attention, because daily band breaches are delivering higher-quality multi-day setups.

-Conversely, if Daily breaches drop below 10% while Hourly breaches dominate at 90%+, the market is experiencing normal intraday chop without significant daily-timeframe moves.
+When Daily breaches fall to a small share while Hourly breaches dominate, the market is experiencing normal intraday chop without significant daily-timeframe moves.
 This is a stock-picker’s market where day traders thrive but swing traders struggle to find clear trending opportunities.
-Adjust your strategy based on this distribution.
-On low daily-breach days, focus on scalping and day trades rather than hunting for swing positions.
+Adjust accordingly: on low daily-breach days, focus on scalping and day trades rather than hunting for swing positions.

 Daily Models: One Level for the Entire Day

-When you load a Daily VB model on your ThinkorSwim chart or view it on the VB Symbol Page, you see two horizontal lines that don’t move throughout the trading session: one upper band for potential short entries and one lower band for potential long entries.
-These levels are calculated Sunday evening before market open using the past 30 days of daily price data, and they remain fixed for the entire week.
+When you load a Daily VB model on your ThinkorSwim chart or view it on the VB Symbol Page, you see two horizontal lines that don’t move through the session: one upper band for potential short entries and one lower band for potential long entries.
+These levels are set before the trading week and hold fixed for the session.

 Daily models come in two versions: Aggressive and Conservative.
-Daily Aggressive uses tighter bands that trigger 8-15 signals per day across the entire symbol universe.
-Daily Conservative uses wider bands that generate only 2-6 signals per day.
+Daily Aggressive uses tighter bands that trigger more frequently.
+Daily Conservative uses wider bands that generate far fewer signals.
 These are the highest-quality, rarest setups in the entire Volatility Box system.
-As a general rule, the wider the band the higher the win rate but the lower the signal frequency.
-Conservative models sacrifice opportunity count for setup quality.
+As a rule, the wider the band the higher the probability of each setup but the lower the signal frequency.
+Conservative models trade opportunity count for setup quality.

 Hourly Models: Dynamic Intraday Levels

-Hourly Volatility Box models display on your chart as bands that shift hour-by-hour, creating a stair-step pattern throughout the trading day.
+Hourly Volatility Box models display on your chart as bands that shift hour-by-hour, creating a stair-step pattern through the day.
 At 9:30 AM one set of bands is active.
 At 10:30 AM those bands shift to new levels based on the 10:00-11:00 hour’s expected volatility.
 At 11:30 AM they shift again, and so on through the close.
-This dynamic adjustment means hourly models are constantly adapting to real-time market conditions.
+This means hourly models are constantly adapting to real-time conditions.

 Like daily models, hourly models come in Aggressive and Conservative versions.
-Hourly Aggressive generates 15-40 signals per day with breaches occurring every 15-30 minutes during active periods.
+Hourly Aggressive fires most frequently, with breaches occurring often during active periods.
 These are pure scalping setups for traders who want constant action.
-Hourly Conservative produces only 2-8 signals per day with much wider intraday bands.
+Hourly Conservative produces far fewer signals with much wider intraday bands.
 These work well for day traders who want to hold positions for 2-6 hours but close everything by end of day.

 The key difference from daily models is that hourly signals can become obsolete quickly.
 A breach of the 10:00 AM hourly band loses relevance once the 11:00 AM bands activate, because the volatility calculation has reset for the new hour.
-This makes hourly models less suitable for swing trading but perfect for active intraday traders who can act on signals within minutes of their appearance.
+This makes hourly models less suitable for swing trading but well-suited to active intraday traders who can act on signals within minutes of their appearance.

-These statistics reveal a clear pattern: the tighter the bands the more signals you get but the lower the quality of each individual signal.
-Conversely, the wider the bands the fewer signals appear but each one carries higher probability.
+The pattern is clear: the tighter the bands the more signals you get but the lower the quality of each one.
+The wider the bands the fewer signals appear but each carries higher probability.
 This is why experienced VB traders often use Hourly Aggressive for morning scalping when they want maximum opportunities, then switch to Daily Conservative for afternoon swing positions when they’re looking for their best 1-2 setups to hold overnight.

-The Dashboard helps you make this decision in real-time.
-If total breaches are running at 1,200+ (high volatility day), Hourly Aggressive will be firing constantly and you can profitably scalp those opportunities.
-If total breaches sit at 600 (average day), you’ll want to be more selective and focus on Daily models to avoid getting chopped up by marginal hourly signals.
-Let the Dashboard’s total breach count guide your model selection.
+The Dashboard helps you make this decision in real time.
+On high-activity breach days, Hourly Aggressive will be firing constantly and you can profitably scalp those opportunities.
+On average breach days, be more selective and focus on Daily models to avoid getting chopped up by marginal hourly signals.
+Let the Dashboard’s breach activity guide your model selection.
+The Scanner and Backtester also let you select Model (Daily or Hourly) and Sensitivity (Conservative or Aggressive) as explicit filters, so you can apply this distinction directly and compare how each behaves.

 Daily Models for Swing Trading

-If you trade a full-time job and can only check markets during lunch and after close, daily models are your only realistic option.
+If you work a full-time job and can only check markets during lunch and after close, daily models are your only realistic option.
 The signals remain valid for hours, you’re not trying to scalp 5-minute moves, and the multi-day holding period means you don’t need to monitor positions constantly.
-Daily Conservative specifically targets swing traders with 3-5 day hold times and produces just 2-6 high-quality setups daily.
-This is perfect for someone with limited time who wants only the best opportunities.
+Daily Conservative specifically targets swing traders with 3-5 day hold times and produces just a handful of high-quality setups, ideal for someone with limited time who wants only the best opportunities.

 Even full-time day traders often keep a Daily Conservative Scanner tab open in a separate browser window.
-While they’re actively scalping Hourly Aggressive signals in their primary Scanner tab, that Daily Conservative tab runs quietly in the background.
-When a rare Daily Conservative signal triggers with 85+ conviction, it interrupts the day trading flow because these setups are too good to ignore.
-Take the swing trade, set the stop, define the target, then return to day trading while letting the swing position work over the next few days.
+While they actively scalp Hourly Aggressive signals in their primary Scanner tab, the Daily Conservative tab runs quietly in the background.
+When a rare high-conviction Daily Conservative signal triggers with a top-grade (A+) score, it interrupts the day trading flow because these setups are too good to ignore.
+Take the swing trade, set the stop, define the target, then return to day trading while the swing position works over the next few days.

-The mistake many new Volatility Box traders make is trying to day trade Daily model signals.
+A common mistake among new Volatility Box traders is trying to day trade Daily model signals.
 They see a Daily Aggressive breach at 10:00 AM, enter the trade, watch it chop sideways for 2 hours, get bored, and exit at breakeven.
 Then over the next 2 days the trade hits its full target, but they’re no longer in it because they mismatched holding timeframe to model timeframe.
 Daily models require patience and a willingness to hold through normal intraday noise.
-If you can’t do that, stick with hourly models instead.
+If you can’t do that, use hourly models instead.

 Hourly Models for Day Trading and Scalping

 Active day traders who monitor markets from 9:30 AM to 4:00 PM thrive on hourly models.
-Hourly Aggressive specifically serves scalpers looking to enter and exit trades within 30 minutes to 2 hours maximum.
-These tight bands trigger constantly during volatile market hours, providing a steady stream of opportunities for traders who can act quickly on signals as they appear in real-time.
+Hourly Aggressive serves scalpers looking to enter and exit within 30 minutes to 2 hours.
+These tight bands trigger constantly during volatile hours, providing a steady stream of opportunities for traders who can act quickly on signals as they appear.

-The Volatility Timeline on the Dashboard becomes especially valuable for hourly model trading.
-If the timeline shows that 9:30-10:30 AM consistently produces 140+ breaches while 11:00 AM-1:00 PM only generates 60 breaches, you know to focus your active trading energy on the morning session and scale back during midday.
-This data-driven approach to trading hours prevents you from forcing trades during low-volatility windows when even hourly models struggle to produce clean setups.
+The Dashboard’s breach activity is especially valuable for hourly model trading.
+When the morning session consistently produces far more breaches than the midday lull, you know to focus your active trading on the morning and scale back during midday.
+This prevents you from forcing trades during low-volatility windows when even hourly models struggle to produce clean setups.

 Hourly Conservative offers a middle ground for day traders who want better risk-reward ratios than Hourly Aggressive provides but don’t want to hold overnight like Daily models require.
-These wider intraday bands produce 2-8 signals daily that typically target 2-6 hour holds.
-This is perfect for taking a position at 10:00 AM and closing it at 2:00 PM before the market close.
-This timeframe matches many day traders’ comfort level of being in trades long enough to capture meaningful moves but always flat by the closing bell.
+These wider intraday bands produce far fewer signals that typically target 2-6 hour holds, ideal for taking a position at 10:00 AM and closing it at 2:00 PM before the market close.
+This timeframe suits day traders who want to be in trades long enough to capture meaningful moves but always flat by the closing bell.

 Combining Both Model Types

 Sophisticated VB traders don’t choose between hourly and daily models.
 They use both simultaneously for different purposes.
-The common multi-tab Scanner approach involves Tab 1 running Hourly Aggressive for active scalping with 5-10 minute chart timeframes, Tab 2 displaying Daily Aggressive for day trades with 15-30 minute chart timeframes, and Tab 3 showing Daily Conservative for swing trades with daily chart timeframes.
-Throughout the day, you cycle between tabs based on what you’re hunting for at that moment.
+A common multi-tab Scanner approach runs Tab 1 with Hourly Aggressive for active scalping on 5-10 minute chart timeframes, Tab 2 with Daily Aggressive for day trades on 15-30 minute chart timeframes, and Tab 3 with Daily Conservative for swing trades on daily chart timeframes.
+Through the day, you cycle between tabs based on what you’re hunting for.

-This layered strategy ensures you’re matching model to opportunity type.
+This layered approach matches model to opportunity type.
 When you spot a high-conviction Daily Conservative signal on Tab 3, you take it as a swing trade and set it aside.
-Meanwhile, Tab 1 continues generating Hourly Aggressive scalps that you trade actively for quick profits.
-The daily swing trade works in the background over multiple days while your intraday activity continues unaffected.
+Meanwhile, Tab 1 keeps generating Hourly Aggressive scalps that you trade actively for quick profits.
+The daily swing trade works in the background over multiple days while your intraday activity continues.
 This separation of timeframes prevents the common error of managing a swing trade with a scalper’s mindset.

-Another powerful combination is using Daily models to identify directional bias, then executing with Hourly models.
+Another powerful combination uses Daily models to identify directional bias, then executes with Hourly models.
 If the Dashboard shows a symbol breached its Daily Conservative lower band (strong buy signal), you switch to that symbol’s Hourly Aggressive chart and wait for hourly band breaches in the same direction.
 You’re using the daily breach to confirm multi-day trend exhaustion, then using tighter hourly entries to improve your entry price within that larger daily setup.
-This multi-timeframe confirmation dramatically improves win rates because you’re not fighting against the daily-level trend.
+This multi-timeframe confirmation improves your odds because you’re not fighting the daily-level trend.

 Model Selection by Available Trading Time